What Is Distributed AI?

 In traditional distributed AI, communication between agents follows structured protocols.
 Agents send formatted messages containing the data, context, and instructions the receiving agent needs to operate independently.
 The protocol ensures information integrity across the network.

 If you have ever written a delegation brief for an AI conversation, you have built a communication protocol for a distributed system.
 A good delegation brief contains the objective, the relevant context, the constraints, and the expected output format.
 It is structured data transfer designed to enable an autonomous agent to operate independently.
-Change the vocabulary from "delegation brief" to "inter-agent communication payload" and the academic literature would recognize it immediately.

-The infrastructure for distributed AI does not require a server farm.
+The infrastructure for distributed AI systems does not require a server farm.
 It requires systematic thinking about how to coordinate multiple intelligences toward a shared goal.
 That is what frameworks do.

 Fault Tolerance Without Redundant Servers

 One of the defining features of distributed AI systems is fault tolerance.
-When one node fails, the system continues operating because other nodes can pick up the work.
+When one node fails, the system continues operating because other nodes pick up the work.
 This requires that the system's state is documented well enough to transfer between nodes.

 This is not just similar to fault tolerance.
 It is fault tolerance.
-The "node" failed.
-The "state" was preserved through a "protocol."
-The "system" continued.
+The node failed.
+The state was preserved through a protocol.
+The system continued.

 Data Locality and Privacy by Architecture

 Traditional distributed AI uses data locality to keep sensitive information where it belongs.
 Medical data stays at the hospital.
 Financial records stay at the bank.
-Only processed insights, never raw data, travel between nodes.
+Only processed insights - never raw data - travel between nodes.

 Multi-conversation AI collaboration creates the same pattern organically.
 When working under confidentiality constraints, the sensitive work stays in its specific conversation.
 When insights need to cross into another conversation, they get anonymized first.
 The methodology stays.
 The identifying details do not.

-The Orchestration Layer
+The Orchestration Layer in Distributed AI

 Every distributed system needs an orchestrator.
 Something that decides which tasks go to which agents, monitors progress, handles exceptions, and ensures the overall system moves toward its objective.

 In server-based distributed AI, the orchestrator is software.
 In conversation-based distributed AI, the orchestrator is a systematic methodology.
-Framework triggers that route specific types of work to the right conversation.
-Decision protocols that determine when to delegate versus when to process locally.
-Quality gates between sequential conversations that prevent bad output from propagating through the system.
+Framework triggers route specific types of work to the right conversation.
+Decision protocols determine when to delegate versus when to process locally.
+Quality gates between sequential conversations prevent bad output from propagating through the system.

 Server-Based Distributed AI